Walk up and say "How be ya?

 - Angry White Man: Eddie Booth.
 Middle-aged, underachiever, stuck in a dead-end job, portrayed as ordinarily intelligent except for his racism.

-- Cranky Neighbour: Eddie Booth's unhappiness at getting black neighbours.
+- Cranky Neighbor: Eddie Booth's unhappiness at getting black neighbours.
 Bill is reduced to this by his dealings with Eddie.
 Mr Baxter, the tough no-nonsense neighbour on the other side of Eddie, is also cranky and has no patience in dealing with him.

-- Dehumanizing Insult: most of Eddie Booth's vocabulary pertaining to his West Indian neighbours.
+- Dehumanizing Insult: Most of Eddie Booth's vocabulary pertaining to his West Indian neighbours.
 Bill Reynolds' exasperated comebacks like "Honky!" and "Snowflake!" sound nowhere near as bad and are born out of exasperation rather than malice or ignorance.

 - Lazy Husband: Definitely Eddie.
 Although Bill has his moments.